yogeshsaini21/Wallet_Payment_Application/README.md

 1) Bivek Rai  -Team Lead, Responsible for creating and implementing the ER diagram and flow of the project.

-2) Yogesh Saini -Responsible for creating the Repository while making sure of proper implementation Of Controllers
+2) Yogesh Saini -Responsible for creating the Repository , Entity classes and implementation Of Controllers

 3) Shubham Randive -Responsible For handeling the Exceptions and Creating the Service Layer.